 Here are a few of the summer activities to look forward to in Montana.
 Adventure awaits!

-Livingston is an artist’s happy place, home to many writers, painters, and creatives who draw inspiration from the Old West vibes at the north end of the Paradise Valley.
+Livingston and beyond is an artist’s happy place, home to many writers, painters, and creatives who draw inspiration from the Old West vibes at the north end of the Paradise Valley.
 You never know if you’ll spot a true cowboy or a film star in one of the town’s famous bars, and good food and culture are perfectly at home here.

 Bozeman may be a bustling metropolis by Montana standards, but this mountain town holds the outdoors close to its heart.
 With access to dining and culture, along with an easy connection to Yellowstone and Big Sky, not to mention hot springs and hiking trails, Bozeman is a destination in its own right.